Have questions not answered in the FAQ? You can also consult a recorded webinar on the initiative (below) or contact Nate Weisenberg.

 The $5,000 stipends to FutureGen Scholars are made possible through the generosity of donors to the AAAS - Andrew M. Sessler Fund for Science, Education, and Human Rights.
 We are also grateful for the support of a number of individuals, including Art Kendall and Jeffrey H. Toney, for this initiative.

-- By July 31: FutureGen recipient(s) notified by Coaltition Secretariat.
+- By August 31: FutureGen recipient(s) notified by Coalition Secretariat.